 - 400 series stainless steel: 410, 420, 440C

 - Precipitation hardening stainless steel: 13-8 VIM/VAR, 15-5 VAR, 17-4

 - Additional stainless steel grades: A182F51 (2205), A182F6NM, custom 450 ESR[H2]

 Stainless Steel Fluid Ends

-Once considered an expendable, throw-away item stainless steel fluid ends are more valuable now than ever before.
+Once considered an expendable, throw-away item, stainless steel fluid ends are more valuable now than ever before.
 Forged stainless steel fluid ends are less corrosive than carbon steel ends, so they are perfect for industries that continually deal with corrosive fluids.

-Stainless steel forgings from Great Lakes Forge are produced from our extensive inventory of raw sound center stainless steel billet.
-If your company is currently using a forging supplier that quotes long lead times, then turn to Great Lakes Forge for your stainless steel forging needs.
+Stainless steel forgings from Great Lakes Forge are produced from our extensive raw sound center stainless steel billet inventory.
+If your company uses a forging supplier that quotes long lead times, turn to Great Lakes Forge for your stainless steel forging needs.

 Once your order is received, we complete your forgings with the shortest lead times in the industry, providing the industry’s most revered customer service.